 Many self-taught designers are unaware of how to properly set up clean files for professional printing, says graphic designer Anita Magaña.
 Design courses will teach you when to use a JPG versus a PNG versus a TIFF.
 You’ll also learn the difference between bitmap files and vector files and how to properly check files for color and CMYK separations before sending them to print.

-“Being able to present your designs to someone—whether it’s your art director or a client—can be really daunting because it carries with it the fear factor of public speaking,” says Jennifer Ayotte, dean of the Rasmussen College School of Design.
-“Practice, practice, practice” is the best way to master the art of presenting your work, Ayotte says.
+“Being able to present your designs to someone—whether it’s your art director or a client—can be really daunting because it carries with it the fear factor of public speaking,” says School of Design Dean Jennifer Ayotte.

 She says the ability to confidently articulate the rationale behind your color choices, font selections, art elements and overall layout is a sign of a true professional.
 Formally educated designers have plenty of opportunities to perfect their presentation skills in order to stand out when it really counts.

 “It takes a lot of practice to not take criticism personally,” says designer Andrew Le.
-In a cut-throat industry like graphic design, it’s important to have thick skin.
-He says being able to talk about design objectively helped him advance his vocabulary and detach himself from his work.
+In a competitive and collaborative industry like graphic design, it’s important to have thick skin.
+He says learning how to talk about design objectively helped him advance his vocabulary and detach himself from his work.

-It’s not often that you have the opportunity to be surrounded by individuals who are just as passionate as you are about design.
+It’s not often that you have the opportunity to be surrounded by individuals who are just as passionate about design as you are.
 In its most basic form, graphic design is about solving problems.
 The beauty of it is that no two designers will solve the problem in identical ways.

 Our experts have made it obvious that there is a lot to gain by earning a degree in graphic design.
-That being said, they also agreed that the formal education is merely the starting point.
-Every great designer must become self-taught after graduation because the industry is always evolving.
+That being said, they also agreed that formal education is merely the starting point.
+Every great designer needs to be a self-taught designer in a certain way because the industry never stands still.

 “Unlike self-taught graphic designers, I can say without a doubt that I didn’t miss out on anything by going to college,” Le says.
 Take his word for it—it’s time to take your graphic design career to the next level!

-If you’re ready to ditch the tutorials and become a true professional, the Rasmussen College graphic design program can provide you with everything you need!
+If you’re ready to ditch the tutorials and become a true professional, the Rasmussen University Graphic Design program can provide you with everything you need to get started!